virteal/l8/README.md

 L8 Paroles
 ==========

-Parole (lib/whisper.js) is a small (2 Kb) independant subset of l8 tailored to provide some of the most convenient features of l8 using the node.js callback convention.
+Parole (lib/whisper.js) is an independant subset of l8 tailored to provide some of the most convenient features of l8 using the node.js callback convention.

+Paroles, among other things, are a solution to the promises vs callbacks tension.
+If you want a node.js callback style function to fulfill a promise, use a parole where the function requires a callback, ie paroles are callbacks in promise disguise.

 ```
 var Parole = require( "l8/lib/whisper" );
+var read = Promise(); fs.readFile( "test.txt", utf8, read );
+read.then( ..ok.., ..error... );
 ```

 "Paroles as callbacks" use case
 -------------------------------